-The EMUI custom skin comes with two variants.
+The EMUI custom skin comes in two variants.
 A Chinese variant and a global one.
-The only difference both of this has is the ability to use third-party launchers.
-The Chinese variant does not allow third-party launchers to be installed however you can install and use as many launchers you want to on the global variant.
+The only difference both of these has is the ability to use third-party launchers.
+The Chinese variant does not allow third-party launchers to be installed however you can install and use as many launchers as you want to on the global variant.

 Huawei P30 Pro: Final Verdict

-Keep visiting for more such awesome posts, internet tips, gadget reviews, and remember we cover,
+Keep visiting for more such awesome posts, internet tips, and gadget reviews, and remember we cover,

 “Everything under the Sun!”